-(1) In this table, gross billed revenue represents revenue billed to customers for which we bear credit risk and includes the costs underlying the transaction (e.g. fuel and lodging).
+(1) In this table, gross billed revenue represents revenue billed to customers, when our card products are utilized, for which we bear credit risk and includes the costs underlying the transaction (e.g. fuel and lodging).
 Gross billed revenue is calculated on a one quarter lag.
 For example, gross billed revenue for the year ended December 31, 2007 is calculated as gross billed revenue for the three months ended December 31, 2006 plus gross billed revenue for the nine month period from January 1, 2007 through September 30, 2007.
 We believe this calculation better matches our provision for bad debts with the related gross billed revenue.
+For the nine months ended September 30, 2010 the provision for bad debts was \$15.1 million, or 0.34%, as a percentage of gross billed revenue.